PanagiotaNalmpanti/websiteAUTH/README.md

 * Development of a REST API
 * Development of a dynamic website

-[Part of the subject "World Wide Web Information Systems"]
+[Part of the course "World Wide Web Information Systems"]